Kinto/kinto-http.py/README.rst

 -------------------

-Rather than issuing a request for each and every operation, it is possible to batch several operations in one request.
+Rather than issuing a request for each and every operation, it is possible to batch several operations in one request (sync client only).

 Using the ``batch()`` method as a Python context manager (``with``):